WPManageNinja/fluent-smtp/readme.txt

 == 🎉 Outlook / Office365 API Connection ==
 Fluent SMTP - WP Mail Plugin provides you options to connect with your Outlook or Office 365 emails and send emails over their API.
 It's fast and secure.
 Using oAuth2 authentication system for the connection, You can easily setup the connection and send your emails with Office 365 / Outlook emails.

+Read the documentation for <a href="https://fluentsmtp.com/docs/setup-outlook-with-fluentsmtp/">connecting Office 365 Email with WordPress</a>

 == 🎉 Other SMTP ==
 Fluent SMTP plugin works with all major email services that offer SMTP connections such as Gmail, Yahoo, Microsoft Live, Zoho Mail, YandexMail,  and any other email sending services.